Atticus29/pcc_biology_211/syllabus.md

 **Students must pass BI 211 with a C or above to be admitted into courses for which BI 211 is a prerequisite**.
 Please be sure to speak with your instructor and an advisor if you are planning to transfer BI 211 credits to another college or university.
 In most cases, Principles of Biology courses 211-213 are not equivalent across institutions.
 It is generally best to take all three at the same place to avoid missing critical knowledge that you will need in your 300 level coursework.

 ### Academic Courtesy
-Students must demonstrate respect for fellow students during the class period.
+Please demonstrate respect for fellow students during the class period.
 Please keep in mind that your classmates may have beliefs and opinions that differ from your own.
-I expect you to show courtesy toward everyone.
+I expect you to show courtesy towards everyone.

-Refrain from talking and other distracting behavior.
+Refrain from talking and other distracting behavior during lecture.

 Please come to class on time.
 If you do come to class late, please try to be as unobtrusive as possible.
 If you must leave early, sit near the exit and try to wait for a break to leave.
 Leaving in the middle of lecture can be very disruptive.

 Please feel free to have food and drink in the classroom as long as it is not disruptive; the same is **not** true of lab, of course.

 Students are expected to help maintain the appearance of the classroom.
 Please discard all trash.
 This is Portland - y'all know the Leave No Trace mantra.

+As you might imagine, we instructors get a ton of emails containing questions that could easily be answered by looking at this document or referring to announcements made online. **As a courtesy to me, please make sure that these information sources have been checked before you email me with logistical questions**.
+I reserve the right to reply with, "see syllabus" or "see announcements".

 ### Photography, video, and audio recording
 Video and audio recording of lectures or class activities is not allowed except under approved circumstances such as for legally-required learning accommodations.
 Photographing, video-, or audio-recording a classmate or instructor without their permission is considered a violation of privacy and is not allowed.